alexholcombe/MOTcircular/experiment_specific/neuralNetTheory/neuralNetTheory.md

   - a single “central neuron” (CN) inhibits distracters and synchronises the spikes of attended peripheral neurons.
 CN receives excitatory synaptic inputs from all peripheral neurons.
 Each PN receives strong inhibitory synaptic currents from the CN, and weak local excitatory synaptic currents from 8 neighbouring neurons.
   - neurons corresponding to the attended object have higher natural frequencies.
 They will be synchronised by the system.

+# Questions

+- How to show load effect is temporally specific and not all performance falling due to less attention?

+# Mental rotation

+- Cooper et al. (1976).
+Figure 2 RT elevation is 320 ms for 180 deg or 640 ms for 360 deg or 1.6 rps.
+Similar in Figure 3.
+- Cooper (1975) Fig 2.
+Slope = 2.16 ms/deg.
+1.29 rps.